Sonipat Municipal Corporation

 Sonipat Municipal Corporation or Municipal Corporation of Sonipat is the governing civic body of the Urban Area city Sonipat in Sonipat district, Haryana, India.
 The Municipal Committee Sonipat was established in 1933.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Sonipat Municipal Corporation has been formed with functions to improve the infrastructure of town.

 History and administration

 Sonipat Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.
 Sonipat Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Sonipat Municipal Corporation is governed by mayor and administered by Municipal Commissioner Dharmender Singh.
+Sonipat Municipal Corporation is governed by mayor and administered by Municipal Commissioner.

 Departments

 List of departments in Municipal Corporation Sonipat: